Plan Your Visit

-During Sunday morning services, we offer nursery care for infants at least 6 weeks old. (nursery is currently closed due to COVID, but babies are welcome to stay with their families in the main service) We also have age appropriate children’s ministries for toddlers and school aged children to teach them about God’s love for them in a space where they are more free to move around and make noise.
+During Sunday morning services, we offer nursery care for infants at least 6 weeks old.
+We also have age-appropriate children’s ministries for toddlers and school-aged children to teach them about God’s love for them in a space where they are more free to move around and make noise.

 Will you ask for money?